darktable-org/camera-support/README.md

 ### -format

 Output format.
-`md`, the default, is Markdown table.
+`md` is Markdown table.
 `tsv` is tab separated values.
 `none` creates no output.
 Useful if only interested in statistics.
+Default is Markdown.

 ### -thformatstr